scionproto/scion/doc/hidden-paths.rst

   ``hidden_segment_registration_service``.

-Note that having access control on the hidden segment discovery service is not strictly required, since even if someone can get access to the enpoints, which service hidden segment infrastructure, the services themselves must verify that only authorized parties read or write hidden segment data.
+Note that having access control on the hidden segment discovery service is not strictly required, since even if someone can get access to the endpoints, which service hidden segment infrastructure, the services themselves must verify that only authorized parties read or write hidden segment data.